pactflow/docs.pactflow.io/docs/workshops/ci-cd/set-up-ci/04_configure_webhook.md

 1. Create a Pactflow secret for the Travis token.
     1. In your Pactflow account:
-        1. Click on the Settings icon.
+        1. Go to the Secrets page
-        1. Select the Secrets tab from the menu on the left.
+            1. Click on the Settings icon in the top left (it looks like a cog wheel) -> Select the `Secrets` tab from the menu on the left.
         1. Click "ADD SECRET"
         1. Enter the name `githubToken` and paste the value that you copied in the previous step.
         1. Click "CREATE"

 1. Create the webhook.
     1. In your Pactflow account:
-        1. Select the Webhooks tab from the settings page.
+        1. Select the `Webhooks` tab from the settings page.
         1. Click "ADD WEBHOOK".
         1. Set:
             * Description: